EduuLucas/EduuLucas/README.md

 <h1 align="center">Hi 👋, I'm Eduardo</h1>
-<h3 align="center">A passionate fullstack developer from brazil!
+<h3 align="left">A passionate fullstack developer from brazil!
 I'm in love with software development since my first contact in college.
 I love crafting seamless, cross-platform experiences that delight users.
 Not here to write lines of code; I'm here to solve problems and bring your dreams to life.
 Let's connect and create exceptional solutions together!</h3>

 - 🌱 I’m currently learning **VueJS, NestJS and Tailwind.**